opicron/mysticbbs/README.md

 - added pip for dependency installs
 - added link from unrar to rar

+# spawn/expect

+For running mystic -y scripts in background use this script:

+'''
+#!/usr/bin/expect -f

+# Set terminal type
+set env(TERM) "linux"

+# Start mystic
+spawn /mystic/mystic -uYourUser -pYourPass -yYourScript

+# Wait for it to finish (you can add more interaction if needed)
+expect eof
+'''

 # start/stop scripts

 Used the following source for the start/stop scripts: